pibara/physicalquantity/README.md

 ## constructor

-The PhysicalQuantity takes two arguments.
-The first argument is a numeric value for the physical quantity, the second argument is the name of the units or physical phenonemon the physical quantity refers to.
+The PhysicalQuantity (in normal use) takes up to two arguments.
+The first argument (defaulting to zero) is a numeric value for the physical quantity, the second argument (defaulting to "one") is the name of the units or physical phenonemon the physical quantity refers to.
 This name can be prefixed with any of the metric prefixes from yotta down to yocto.

 We distinguish between: